SyneRBI/PETRIC-SOS/README.md

 Acknowledgements:
 - Thanks to Margaret Duff, Casper da Costa-Luis and Edoardo Pasca for all their help
-- This algorithm lies heavily on the stochastic implementations in CIL so thanks to all those wo've helped there, as well
+- This relies heavily on the stochastic implementations in CIL so thanks to all those wo've helped there, as well